 While there were a few jams, they got us out.
 The only real mistake was Noesi allowing a 3rd inning home run to Desmond Jennings.
 No, I've never heard of him, either.
 Although I hear that Desmond has a barrel in the marketplace.

-Unfortunately, after an Alex Rodriguez double drove home Derek Jeter in the bottom of the 1st, the Yankees didn't score again off Rays starter James Shields in the first 7 innings.
+Unfortunately, after an Alex Rodriguez double drove home Derek Jeter in the bottom of the 1st, the Yankees didn't score again off Rays starter James Shields in the 1st 7 innings.
 It was still 2-1 Rays going into the bottom of the 8th.
 In other words, those 7 Yankee pitchers pitched very well, and it wasn't enough!

 Eduardo Nunez led off the bottom of the 8th with a home run.
 Tie ballgame.

 With one out, Brett Gardner hit a line drive single to left.
 He stole 2nd.
 Jeter took first on one of those "unintentional intentional walks" -- after all, 1st base was open, and this could set up an inning-ending double play.